St Helena Island Discovery

 After breakfast enjoy some time at leisure for a last stroll around Jamestown or maybe a dare!
 Take the opportunity to climb the 699 steps of Jacob’s Ladder.
 Do you have the courage to take on this challenge before leaving the island?

 Sadly, our tour has come to an end.
-We will be transferred back to the airport to be in time for our flight to Johannesburg.
+We will be transferred back to the airport to be in time for our flight to Cape Town.
 This transfer is approximately 30 minutes in duration.

 Meals included: Breakfast.